kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Continued with 2 FCC Exercises!
 Today's JS30 project on Countdown Clock was quite different, dealing with integer to time values, converting them and displaying.

+Encountered a Lowest Common Multiple Range challenge on FCC and totally didn't understand what's going on.
+These mathematical stuff still feels difficult to understand.
+Need more practise..

 **Link to work:**